Carhenia/MC-Diaries-Revisited/README.md

 # Aphmau Minecraft Diaries + Revisited Modpack
 Repository for the Aphmau Minecraft Diaries + Revisited Modpack <br />
 Version 3.1.0 for MC 1.12.2  <br />
-Changes done to any config file will be listed here, as well as other .toml files outside of the config folder  <br />
+Changes done to any config file will be listed here, as well as other files outside of the config folder  <br />
 Maintained by Carhenia for [Nebula Network](https://nebulanetwork.net) <br />
 # Downloads
 You can find the Aphmau - MC Diaries + Revisited modpack on CurseForge.
 We highly recommend you use a third party launcher such as GDLauncher instead of Overwolf. <br />